nulib-ds/dsgn-106/3-primary-research-for-design-projects/3-primary-research-for-design-projects.md

 [^10]:  "Observe." *Lexico.com Dictionary*, Oxford English and Spanish Dictionary, Thesaurus, and Spanish to English Translator, [https://www.lexico.com/en/definition/observe](https://www.lexico.com/en/definition/observe) (Accessed Aug.
 23, 2020).

 [^11]:  W. Shadish, T. Cook and D. Campbell. *Quasi-Experimentation: Design and Analysis Issues.* Boston, MA: Houghton Mifflin Company, 1979.

+In this example, the researcher realizes that there's more they need to know about carpal tunnel syndrome -- not only the mechanics of the syndrome, but its psychological and lifestyle implications.
+As such, they choose to conduct a contextual inquiry where they have the user demonstrate their grip with writing implements of various sizes and ask the user questions about the effects carpal tunnel has had on their everyday life.

+#### This section contains material taken from:

+-   [Introduction to Primary Research: Observations, Surveys, and Interviews](https://wac.colostate.edu/books/writingspaces2/driscoll--introduction-to-primary-research.pdf) by Dana Lynn Driscoll, and is used under a [CC-BY-NC-SA 3.0 License.](https://creativecommons.org/licenses/by-nc-sa/3.0/us/)

 # Documenting Primary Design Research